-(3)
+(3) EAPs may be utilized to address congestion that is resolvable by Security-Constrained Economic Dispatch (SCED) on the ERCOT Transmission Grid for constraints that have resulted in over $5 million of congestion cost over a period of three consecutive months, within the past 24 months.

-(4) ERCOT shall provide notification to the market of any approved, amended, or removed CMP or RAS.
+(4) ERCOT shall provide notification to the market of any approved, amended, or removed CMP or Remedial Action Scheme (RAS).
 ERCOT shall provide notification to the market of any RAP, AMP, or RAS that cannot be modeled in the Network Operations Model.
 ERCOT shall post to the Market Information System (MIS) Secure Area all CMPs and RASs and any unmodeled CMPs or RASs.

-(54) ERCOT shall provide notification to the market of any proposed RASs or PCAPs on the MIS Secure Area.

-(56) ERCOT is not required to provide notification to the market of any proposed TOAPs.
+(5) ERCOT is not required to provide notification to the market of any proposed TOAPs.

-(67) All submittals related to CMPs or RASs must be emailed to ras_cmp@ercot.com.
+(6) All submittals related to CMPs or RASs must be emailed to ras_cmp@ercot.com.